Skip to main content

 ART AND PLAY

-with Kate Howe
+with Odyssey artist Kate Howe

 6pm-8pm

-£20 / £18 members
+£20 / £15 members

 Join artist Kate Howe to hear about their creative process, play with a range of materials and learn new techniques.
 Their floor-based installation The Moving Line (Shingle Coast) is part of our current exhibition, The Open: Odyssey.

-Working with a glue gun, aluminium armature wire, and waxed Kraft paper, we will find the whimsical side of this relentless production.
 Smashing the paper to make it subtle, shaping it by hand, each participant is invited to delve deeply into the nature of material.
 Participants will come away with their own sculptural item and a deeper understanding of how curiosity leads to creative breakthrough in relation to materials.

 Come dressed to get waxy!
 All materials are provided.